Intrinsic Finite Element Error Analysis on Manifolds with Regge Metrics, with Application to Calculating Connection Forms: Numerical Example and Benchmarking

 \section{Numerical Example and Benchmarking}

-The discrete problem presented in section 5 was implemented in python using the NGSolve framework~\cite{schoeberl1997netgen,schoeberl2014ngsolve}.
+The discrete problem presented in Section 5 was implemented in python using the NGSolve framework~\cite{schoeberl1997netgen,schoeberl2014ngsolve}.
 In order to benchmark against an analytically solved example, such an example needed to be calculated.
 We chose a spherical cap of radius $1$ with the parameterization $(x,y) \mapsto (x,y,\sqrt{1 - x^2 - y^2})$ because it is easy to calculate the Gauss curvature, and we were lucky to guess the correct frame:

-It can be checked (with much labor) that $d\alpha = \frac{1}{\sqrt{1 - x^2 - y^2}} dx\wedge dy = K dA$, $d\star\alpha = 0$, and $\alpha = \iprod{\nabla_\_E_2,E_1}$.
+It can be checked (with much labor) that $d\alpha = \frac{1}{\sqrt{1 - x^2 - y^2}} dx\wedge dy = K dA$, $d\star\alpha = 0$, and $\alpha = \iprod{\nabla e_2,e_1}$.

 Our benchmarks were evaluated on the domain $(x,y) \in [-\frac{1}{4},\frac{1}{4}]^2$.
 Meshes were created with the ``GenerateMesh" function, generating unstructured meshes with (Euclidean) edge length approximately equal to $h$.
 Each interior vertex was then perturbed with uniform randomness in the range $[-\frac{h}{4},\frac{h}{4}]^2$.
-The default conforming order-$r$ HCurlCurl space and interpolant was used for $g_h$, and the default conforming order-$r$ H1 space was used for $V_h$.
-The python code used to produce this data can be provided upon request.
+The order-$r$ Regge finite element space~\cite{Li} and interpolant described in~\cite[Appendix A]{GaNe22} was used for $g_h$, and the order-$r$ Lagrange finite element space was used for $V_h$. {The aforementioned interpolant onto the Regge finite element space is constructed as follows: One first computes an elementwise $L^2$-projection of the metric onto the (globally discontinuous) space of piecewise polynomial symmetric tensor fields of degree at most $r$.
+Then, as explained in~\cite[Appendix A]{GaNe22}, degrees of freedom on shared interfaces are averaged to produce a member of the order-$r$ Regge finite element space.
+Experiments were performed with $r \in \{0,1,2,3\}$.} The python code used to produce this data can be provided upon request.

-As one can see from figure 1, the numerical scheme's convergence very closely matches a priori predictions.
+As one can see from Figure~\ref{fig:convergence}, the numerical scheme's convergence in the $L^2(M,g)$-norm very closely matches a priori predictions. {Table~\ref{tab:convergence} displays the same data in tabular form.
+In the table, ``ndof'' refers to the dimension of the order-$r$ Regge finite element space plus the the dimension of the order-$r$ Lagrange finite element space.}